GemsLoveNLP/TTS-esp-mb/README.md

     (the default is en-fr1 you can check out get_voices() for more info)
   - pitch: the pitch of the voice in integer range of 0 to 99 (default is 50)
   - speed: the speed in words per minute of the speech in integer range of 80 to 450 (default is 175)
+  - vol: the volume in integer range from 0 to 200 (default is 100)
+  - gap: the pause between words in the unit of centisecond (default is 0)

 2. get_voices():
   - print the name of the voices to the terminal